superlinked/VectorHub/docs/use_cases/scaling_rag_for_production.md

   print(response.text)
 ```

 Wow!
 We've been on quite a journey.
-We gathered our data using Ray and some LangChain documentation, processed it by chunking, embedding, and indexing it, set up our retrieval and generation, and, finally, served our application using Ray Serve...
+We gathered our data using Ray and some LangChain documentation, processed it by chunking, embedding, and indexing it, set up our retrieval and generation, and, finally, served our application using Ray Serve.

 But to fully productionize your application, you also need to maintain it.